Setup Tour and Experimental 5-Seed Microgreens Mix

 One fascinating discovery from this planting was the efficiency of using coco coir bricks.

-A single brick, expanded with 3 liters of water, filled five trays.
+A single brick, expanded with 3 litres of water, filled five trays.
 With careful rationing, I estimate that one brick could potentially accommodate six trays.

 Conclusion